 Different telematics companies exist in the global marketplace.
-Many of them compete with each other directly, while others offer specialized industry solutions in areas such waste management, oil and gas, snow plowing.
+Many of them compete with each other directly, while others offer specialized industry solutions in areas such as waste management, oil and gas, snow plowing.

 Because the industry is so competitive, integrating, consolidating, and aggregating data from different vendors has never been easy (or possible).
-That's why we created the first globally integrated telematics platform, where you can find and compare vendors by their capabilities, and then connect with multiple vendors using a self-service system simply be inputting your account credentials.
+That's why we created the first globally integrated telematics platform, where you can find and compare vendors by their capabilities, and then connect with multiple vendors using a self-service system simply by inputting your account credentials.

-Route4Me's Telematics Gateway is a fleet management unificiation and aggregation solution that allows concurrent integration and bi-directional data transmission with vendors, including real-time protocol transformation and normalization into a single database and single pane of glass for monitoring.
+Route4Me's Telematics Gateway is a fleet management unification and aggregation solution that allows concurrent integration and bi-directional data transmission with vendors, including real-time protocol transformation and normalization into a single database and single pane of glass for monitoring.

 All telematics service providers are different.
 They collect different types of data, store, and present that data in their own proprietary format.
 This means aggregating data from multiple vendors into a single system usually requires a large programming effort.

 Contrary to the legacy approach, of manually programming each integration, the telematics gateway extracts all the relevant data automatically, maps, and unifies various data sources into a single integrated data set.
 In doing so, all data is normalized so that data can easily be accessed in the same format, which is more efficient and effective for managing and accessing data.

 Unrelated tracking service providers are able to offer different quality of GPS data.
 This data highly depends on location, weather, and time of the day.